whitneyburton/portfolios/students/1507/regis-boudinot/20160121-regis-boudinot-m4.markdown

 * [Production Link](https://warm-anchorage-1924.herokuapp.com/)

 * Points: 153/200

+In this project, I worked with Node, Express, and Socket.io to create a real time voting app.

 Notes (My Own): Learned a lot!
 Was busy helping people with their own projects and putting out Digital Ocean dumpster fires.